How effective can simple ordinal peer grading be?: Type-ordering aggregation rules and their theoretical analysis

 \subsection{A framework for theoretical analysis}

 For the analysis of type-ordering aggregation rules, we will assume an {\em infinite} number of students.
 This is close to the vision of MOOCs with huge numbers of enrolled students and is the important assumption that constitutes the theoretical analysis possible.
-So, the positions of students in the ground truth ranking can be thought of as occupying the continuum of the interval $[0,1]$.
-We will usually identify an exam paper as a real number $x\in [0,1]$, i.e., by its rank in the ground truth ranking.
-Furthermore, we will assume that in each of the $k$ bundles to which exam paper $x$ belongs, the remaining $k-1$ exam papers are selected uniformly at random from the student population.
-Our assumption of infinitely many students allows us to ignore subtleties such as the requirement that all students in a bundle should be distinct and also different than the student that acts as the grader of the bundle (the probability that this requirement will not be satisfied in some bundle is zero).
+So, the positions of students in the ground truth ranking can be thought of as occupying the continuum of the interval $[0,1]$ with uniform density.
+We will usually identify an exam paper as a real number $x\in [0,1]$, i.e., by its rank in the ground truth ranking.\footnote{Notice that the interval $[0,1]$ is used only to represent the rank of a student and not some kind of absolute cardinal quality.
+In our analysis, the only information we infer from two students with ranks $x$ and $y$ with $x<y$ is that $x$ is better than $y$; we make no additional assumption about the difference in quality between the two students.
+This comes in contrast to assumptions by \citet{RJ14}, who assume that cardinal scores are part of the ground truth as well.} Furthermore, we will assume that in each of the $k$ bundles to which exam paper $x$ belongs, the remaining $k-1$ exam papers are selected uniformly at random with replacement from the student population.
+Our assumption of infinitely many students allows us to ignore subtleties such as the requirement that all students in a bundle should be distinct and also different than the student that acts as the grader of the bundle (the probability that this requirement will not be satisfied in some bundle is zero).\footnote{Admittedly, this analysis is non-rigorous.
+A formal analysis should assume a finite number of students, take into account all dependencies between random variables that we neglect here, and conclude that these dependencies vanish as the number of students approaches infinity.
+Such a rigorous analysis is presented in Appendix \ref{app:sec:formal}.}